BradleyCulley/bradleyculley.github.io/_posts/2025-09-06-Bruce-Lee-and-lost-time.md

 <hr/>

 <p>
-My father, an English literature major in college, used to tell me "the first word every author puts to the page is 'pain'".
+My father, an English literature major in college, used to tell me, paraphrasing the author Henry Miller, "the first word every author puts to the page is pain".¹¹
 </p>

 <p>